-JC's images have been published in Arch Daly, Architectural Record, Contemporist, Architecture MN Magazine, Modern In Denver, Colorado Homes & Lifestyle, LUXE Magazine, Interior Design Magazine, Swiss Pearl Architecture, The Denver Post, Denver Business Journal, Maxim Magazine, META Magazine, Wall Street Journal, Curbed and Atomic Ranch magazine.
+My work has been published in Architectural Digest, Arch Daily, Architectural Record, Contemporist, Robb Report, Architecture MN Magazine, Modern In Denver, Colorado Homes & Lifestyle, LUXE Magazine, Interior Design Magazine, Los Angeles Magazine, Swiss Pearl Architecture, The Denver Post, Denver Business Journal, Maxim Magazine, META Magazine, Wall Street Journal, Curbed and Atomic Ranch magazine.